 You develop mouth sores

-Mouth pain keeps you from eating
+Mouth pain keeps you from eating or resting

 Mouth sores (stomatitis) and dry mouth are common side effects of chemotherapy and radiation therapy.
 These side effects occur because these treatments affect normal cells as well as cancer cells.
 Using the tips on this handout may help you feel better.

 Rinse with 1/2 teaspoon baking soda and 1/4 teaspoon salt mixed in 1 cup of warm water.
 This helps keep your mouth free of germs.

 Use products that coat and protect the mouth and throat.
 Or use medications that coat and soothe mouth sores themselves.

 Numb your mouth and throat with special sprays or lozenges to make eating easier.

 Buy an extra soft toothbrush and mild toothpaste.

 Have your dentist treat any dental problems before your therapy begins.

 Drink plenty of water.
 Take frequent sips or suck on ice chips.